COSC-499-W2023/year-long-project-team-8/docs/weekly_logs/team_logs/team_log.md

 - tasks that are currently in progress
 -->

-- #21 link slider and modal on home page
-- #20 calculate the distance from the users location to a post
-- #183 fix issues that arose with the map on android
 - #162 Change password in Profile page
 - #165 Chat API tests
 - #187 Initiate chat instance between sender and receiver from Product details page